ARPOISE/ARpoise/ArpoiseDirectory/README.md

 After receiving a request from the ARpoise client app, it connects to the ARpoise directory backend and queries whether there are any layers within the user's range.

+If there are more than one layer in the user's range, it returns the list of available layers to the client.

-If so, it redirects the user's client ARpoise app to the url and layer name of the layer closest to the client.
+If there is exactly one layer, it redirects the user's client ARpoise app to the that layer.

-If not so, it returns the information of the default layer to the client.
+If not so, redirects the user's client ARpoise app to the ARpoise default layer.

 ## Note
 For compiling you also need the pbl